Terms and Conditions

 8.1 In consideration of us providing the Services you must pay our charges (Charges) in accordance with this Clause 8.

-8.2 The Charges are the prices quoted in Appendix A.
+8.2 The Charges are the prices quoted in Schedule A.

 8.3 Our Charges may change from time to time, but changes will not affect any order you have already placed.